10 Reasons You Should Use Non-Emergency Medical Transportation

 8. You Become Easily Distracted

 Staying mentally focused is extremely important any time you sit behind the wheel.
-Focus will generally decline with age and contribute to the inability to successfully operate a motor vehicle.
+The focus will generally decline with age and contribute to the inability to successfully operate a motor vehicle.
 If you have trouble staying focused on the road and other drivers, it may be time to seek alternative transportation sources.

 9. Increased Police Reprimand